BigECire/bamazon/README.md

 ## How to install
 To install this project, first clone it from the GiHub, then run `npm install`.
 This will install all the needed node packages for the app to run.
 Then run the JavaScript file by positions (customer, manager, and/or supervisor) needed.

+## Technology Used
+JavaScript, jQuery, Express.js, and Node.js

 Eric Sanders is the full stack developer of this project.